My Favorite Secret Villages of the Luberon

 Lacoste

-I love Lacoste for it’s finely preserved stone architecture and cobblestone streets that give the impression of a village where time has stood still.
+The village of Lacoste features finely preserved ancient stone architecture and cobblestone streets that give the impression of a village where time has stood still.
 Yet scratch the surface of the finely manicured streets, and you’ll stumble upon modern art sculptures and fine art ateliers.
-Discover a vibrant creative community of student artists, and designers living among the locals here from SCAD, Savannah College of Art & Design.
+In fact, you’ll discover a vibrant creative community of student artists, and designers living among the locals here from SCAD, Savannah College of Art & Design.
 What a dream of a village to study in!
+SCAD hosts regular exhibitions on fashion, as well as, open studio days featuring current and past artists-in-residence.

 Cucuron

-Romantic Cucuron has it’s own amazing restaurants, including La Petite Maison and a lovely market set around this magnificent plaza featuring a reflecting pond with koi and some of the most beautiful platane trees in Provence.
+Romantic Cucuron has its own amazing restaurant, La Petite Maison, and a lovely weekly market set around this magnificent plaza featuring a reflecting pond with koi and some of the most beautiful, massive platane trees in Provence.
+Wander the charming streets on a market day held each Tuesday morning and top off your fresh cheeses, fruits and honeys for the week with a cafe overlooking the romantic basin or lunch.

 Ménerbes

-You may shop all pieces featured here at: www.luxe-provence.shop.
+Interior villa views at La Bastide de Marie.
+You may shop all pieces featured in this article at: www.luxe-provence.shop.